hectoregm/groundwork/README.markdown

-# Base Application Template
+# Groundwork
-Base is a rails template that has the goal to jump-start the development of rails applications by helping in the configuration of development environment and with the implementation of features present in the majority of web applications:
+Groundwork is a set of rails templates that has the goal to jump-start the development of rails applications by helping in the configuration of development environment and with the implementation of features present in the majority of web applications: